 - Blood-thinning medicines such as aspirin, clopidogrel (Plavix), and warfarin (Coumadin) to lower your risk of stroke

-- Medicine and diet to lower your cholesterol
+- Medicine and diet changes to lower your cholesterol or blood pressure

-- No treatment, other than checking your carotid artery with tests every year
+- No treatment, other than checking your carotid artery every year

 When to Contact a Medical Professional

 Go to the emergency room or call the local emergency number (such as 911) as soon as symptoms occur.
-When having a stroke, every second of delay can result in more brain injury.
+The sooner you receive treatment, the better your chance for recovery.
+With a stroke, every second of delay can cause more brain injury.

 - Quit smoking.

-Follow your doctor's treatment recommendations if you have high blood pressure, diabetes, high cholesterol, or heart disease.
+- Follow your provider's treatment recommendations if you have high blood pressure, diabetes, high cholesterol, or heart disease.